Paqmind/fab/README.md

 ```

 Unless I'm wrong: Haskell changed this API to monadic due to static typing complexities (note the `*` above).
+`*` was "solved" through Union types hardcoded to the language (so not extendable).

-We don't have this problem in JS due to dynamic nature.
+Due to dynamic typing, we don't have this type of problems in JS .